Modified on: June 2023

 How does bonus sacrifice work in practice?

-It’s fairly simple:
+It’s relatively simple:

 - Your employer notifies you of your upcoming bonus

-- You work out how much you want to (and how much you should) sacrifice into a pension.
+- You work out how much you want to (and how much you should) sacrifice into a pension

 - Your employer pays some or all of your bonus into your pension scheme